Tsunokaway/EndlessRunner/README.md

-Para mudar para a branch do jogo GlowStudio:
+Para mudar para a branch do jogo Ready to Shine:
 ```
 git switch jogoAc
 ```